 The new regulations offer more flexibility for workers who are terminated or whose employment ends prior to the validity date on their petition, by providing for a grace period of up to 60 days for individuals in E–1, E–2, E-3, H-1B, H-1B1, L–1, O–1 or TN status.
 The grace period lasts for up to 60 consecutive days, or until the end of the authorized validity period on your petition, whichever is shorter.
 For example, if you had valid E-2 status until June 30, 2017 and you were fired June 1, 2017, you would only have a grace period up to June 30, 2017, rather than the full 60-day grace period.
 Nonimmigrant workers are generally not permitted to work during the grace period and these grace periods can be eliminated or shortened as a matter of discretion.
 Additionally, if you do not use the full 60 days, there is no ability to use those days in the future.
 The 60-day grace period can be used once for each authorized validity period, so if a nonimmigrant worker is in the U.S., uses the 60-day grace period and then files a change or extension of status for a new position, she will be eligible to get the 60-day grace period for that new position if the employment ends prior to the planned end date for the new job.

 These grace periods give workers more time to get settled when they are first starting work in the U.S. and also give workers the ability to organize their affairs prior to leaving at the end of their petition’s validity date.
 Additionally, if their employment ends unexpectedly, the grace period provides some time to find a new job and file for an extension or change of status.
+The grace period does NOT permit you to leave the country and reenter to claim the rest of your time.

 This website and blog constitutes attorney advertising.
 Do not consider anything in this website or blog legal advice and nothing in this website constitutes an attorney-client relationship being formed.
 Set up a one-hour consultation with us before acting on anything you read here.
 Past results are no guarantee of future results and prior results do not imply or predict future results.
 Each case is different and must be judged on its own merits.